Home - Book Preview

 Quinn set down his fork.
 "He's mad," he said.

 "The letters read like a man who's mad," Quinn said, thinking through it as he spoke.
-"Not at other people.
-He's mad at the way people spend their time on things that don't matter and then die without having used what they had."
-He paused.
-"He keeps telling Lucilius to hurry up.
-Like he's worried the kid's going to run out of time before he figures it out."
+"Not at other 's mad at the way people spend their time on things that don't matter and then die without having used what they had. " He paused.
+"He keeps telling Lucilius to hurry he's worried the kid's going to run out of time before he figures it out. "

 "And do you think he's right to be worried?"

 Quinn thought about Lucilius, the young man on the other end of these letters from two millennia ago, being instructed, pushed, and occasionally scolded by an old man.
 "I think Lucilius had money," Quinn said.
-"Rich kids take longer to figure out what matters because they can afford to.
-They've got the time to waste."
-A beat.
-"The ones I've met, anyway."
+"Rich kids take longer to figure out what matters because they can afford 've got the time to waste. " A beat.
+"The ones I've met, anyway. "

 Sullivan made a sound that might have been a laugh, quickly converted into something else.